sveltejs/community-legacy/README.md

 ```

 All events need a time, location, url and at least one contactable organiser.
 If the venue is not yet confirmed then enter 'To be confirmed' in the relevant Location fields and enter in as much information as you currently know.
 Dates should be provided in local time as `YYYY-MM-DD-TTTT` (24-hour time).

+## Add a package

+To add libraries and other packages,
+make a PR to [data/code.yml](data/code.yml) and copy the format.
+Please try to use existing tags.

+## Add a resource

+For resources like tools and media content,
+make a PR to [data/resources.yml](data/resources.yml),
+using the existing tags if possible.

 ## Updating stats